sensei-hacker/inavwiki/Upgrading-from-an-older-version-of-INAV-to-the-current-version.md

 ## Determine your current INAV firmware version and target

-On your settings file, just in the beginning, you should have something like this:
+On your settings file, just on the beginning, you should have something like this:

 ```
 # version